-These are the Ayurvedic remedies for Arthritis
+Ayurvedic remedies for Arthritis

 - Ayurvedic approach – Since Ama and Vata are the main causes of arthritis, a long-term treatment plan for the ailment should involve vigorous Ama digestion and Vata reduction techniques.
 The production of Ama should steadily decrease and eventually disappear as digestion gets better over time.
 This meticulous, cautious approach makes use of several actual Ayurvedic treatments.

 - Ama’s digestion must be improved through fasting.
 Fasting can be divided into two categories: full and partial.

 - Daily Ayurvedic therapies should be supplemented with easy exercises.
 Exercise volume and intensity can differ from person to person depending on their limitations.

 - A liberal intake of fruit juices rich in vitamin C will increase the effectiveness of Ayurvedic anti-arthritis therapy.
 Vitamin C is essential for reducing bone pain.

 - Guggul, also known as Commiphorawightii, is a potent herb that can be used to cure arthritis.
 Depending on availability, Guggul can be taken in doses of one to three grams twice daily, with warm water, and right after meals.
 However, keep in mind that Guggul is not advised for persons with allergies or kidney problems.